frontendovh/Free-Simple-Slider/README.md

 ## Swipe

-Free Simple Sliders contains the [hammer.js](http://hammerjs.github.io/examples/) library which allow to swipe navigation on mobile devies.
+Free Simple Sliders contains the [hammer.js](http://hammerjs.github.io/examples/) library which allow to swipe navigation on mobile devices.
 It is optional.

 To handle a swipe event copy hammer.min.js file to your js directory and before your closing <body> tag add: